Revou-FSSE-Jun25/milestone-3-regencode/README.md

 ### Features
 - Dynamic Product Listing

 Displays products retrieved from an API, dynamically rendering item details, titles, and prices.

 - Product Details View

 Each product can be clicked to view detailed information on a dedicated page.

 - Shopping Cart Functionality

 Users can add, remove, and manage products in their shopping cart, with quantity updates and total calculation handled in real-time.

 - Global Cart Context

 Cart data is managed through React Context, allowing consistent updates across all components.

 - Responsive Design

 Optimized layout for desktop and mobile users, ensuring accessibility across devices.

 - Reusable Components

 Shared components (headers, product cards, cart items, etc.) for cleaner and more maintainable code.

 - TypeScript Type Safety

 All components and data models are typed for reliability and easier debugging.

 - API Integration

-Fetches real product data from a backend API, ensuring scalability for real-world applications.
+Fetches product data from Platzi Fake Store.

 ### Tech Stack

-Framework: Next.js
+Framework: Next.js and React

 Language: TypeScript

 Styling: Tailwind CSS

-Icons: Font Awesome

-State Management: React Context API

 Deployment: Vercel